theo-armour/agenda/3-1-heritage/centenary-morgan/tour/0-tour-text.md

 ## Parlor

-Hello everyone!
+Thank you Donna

+Hello everyone from Next Village!
 My name is Theo Armour

-Welcome to my first scripted organized tour of Heritage on the Marina.
+Welcome to my first organized tour of Heritage on the Marina.

 Wifi & contact info

+Simple questions any time. questions that require thinking during the Q&A

 ### Program

-Today I will start with a short history.
+Start with a short history.

-Then we will go outside to the front and I will show to the magic of the building.
+Then we will go outside to the front

+Reveal to you magic of Julia Morgan's design powers.

 Even if you have walked by this building a thousand times.

-You will see things you have never seen
+You will see things you have never seen before.

-Then we will come back in and we will tour other parts of the premises and the gardens
+Then back in and tour other parts of the premises and the gardens

-Finally we will come back here, perhaps for a coffee
+Finally we will come back here, perhaps for a coffee.

 Bob Connolly Director of Marketing may say a few words on why this is a wonderful place to grow old.

 And I will stay on for questions and answers

 So let's get going.
-First me, then the Society then Julia Morgan
+First about me, then the Society then Julia Morgan

 ### Theo Armour

 Next Village member since last fall

-I have been researching and studying the premises ever since I moved here in 2020.
+Researching and studying the premises ever since moving here in 2020.

-In my younger days I lived for a decade in London while I studied and then practiced architecture.
+In my younger days I lived for a decade in London while I studied architecture and then practiced architecture.

-In london I was involved with over ninety property renovations including a listed building - mostly on brick buildings so I have some background on the topic.
+In London I was involved with over ninety property renovations including a listed building - mostly on brick buildings

+so have some background on the topic.

 ### San Francisco Ladies Protection and Relief Society

-Now, a brief history of the organization that owns this property.
+Brief history of the organization that owns this property.

 The San Francisco Ladies Protection and Relief Society was founded in 1853.

-It's the second oldest operating charity in San Francisco.
+Second oldest operating charity in San Francisco.

-In 1853, San Francisco consisted of a small settlement of square whitewashed “portable houses”.
+Back in 1853, San Francisco consisted of a small settlement of square whitewashed “portable houses”.

-Looking out from the window of one of these makeshift homes on Second Street near Minna Street, was Mrs A B Eaton.
+Looking out from the window of one of these makeshift cabins on Second Street near Minna Street, was a Mrs Eaton.

-She was startled to see a bareheaded and breathless girl climbing the wooden steps to her house.
+One day, Mrs Eaton was startled to see a bareheaded and breathless girl climbing the wooden steps to her house.

 Mrs Eaton opened the door and listened while the sobbing stranger poured out her sad story.